UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 Rice Stats and Trends

-- Thus far this year Rice has one win against the spread.

-- The Owls have been underdogs by 23 points or more one time this year and have not covered the spread once.
+- This year, the Owls are winless against the spread when entering a game as an underdog of 23.5 points or more.

-- Rice's games this season have gone over the point total four times in six opportunities (66.7%).
+- Rice's games this season have hit the over four times in six opportunities (66.7%).

 - The Owls put up three fewer points per game (16) than the Blazers surrender (19).